sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

 <br>

-💡 **Reason 1** - Our work is top-notch, on par with the international standard.
+💯 **Reason 1** - Our work is top-notch, on par with the international standard.
 See [manuscript editing sample](https://contentconcepts.in/services/academic_editing/manuscript_editing#editingSample)

-💡 **Reason 2** -We offer the best price for manuscript editing.
+💯 **Reason 2** -We offer the best price (INR 1.60 / word) for manuscript editing.
 Our rates are low but our quality is high.
 See our [manuscript editing price](https://contentconcepts.in/pricing/)

-💡 **Reason 3** -[Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge work on your manuscripts.
+💯 **Reason 3** -[Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge work on your manuscripts.
 So we get repeat customers.

 <br>